 PRINCE HARRY Pathfinder Prince Harry who said “I am more myself than anywhere in the world when I am in Africa", will spend a week deep in the bush with James and the team on a safari tightly focused on the issues dear to the prince's heart: environmental and sustainable economic development via eco tourism and counter poaching operations.
 James’s team have previously worked with Prince's Trust organizations on environmental issues.

 LEONARDO DI CAPRIO

 The Oscar winning actor and global icon is as well known for his environmental advocacy as his on-screen work.
-In this episode of In Africa, Leo will be go on an in-depth adventure into the heart of the Maasai Mara to confront head on, climate resiliency, eco system protection & and support of indigenous communities.
+In this episode of A Great Trek, Leo will be go on an in-depth adventure into the heart of the Maasai Mara to confront head on, climate resiliency, eco system protection & and support of indigenous communities.
 It was once a rite of passage for a Maasai warrior to kill a lion to prove his bravery.
 But the relationship between lions and Maasai has changed and they now live alongside and help protect them.
 Leonardo and James will dig into this transition and how it is sustaining the local community.

 TAYLOR SWIFT The multi Grammy winning popstar will visit Senegal with James to see up close and personal the positive impact of arts and education programs on children in poverty.
 She will visit a HipHop workshop in Pikine township and perform with local artists in an impromptu jam at Dakar’s iconic hilltop lighthouse venue Le Phare, with views of the city’s 330 mile coastline.
 To close out the episode the team will visit the legendary Flamingo swarms at Senegal’s Djoudj National Park, a World Heritage site.